HenryBernreuter/henrybernreuter.io/_posts/2019-05-23-facebook-analytics-using-ggplot-in-python.md

 ---
 layout: posts
-title: Update Page Cheat Sheet
-date: 2019-05-22 14:33 -0400
+title: Facebook Analytics using ggplot in Python
-tags: [data wrangling, data science, data analytics]
+tags: [python ggplot, python in r, data analytics]
-header:
-  image: "/images/perceptron/percept.jpg"
-excerpt: "Data Wrangling, Data Science, Data Visualizations"
-mathjax: "true"
+date: 2019-05-23 11:15 -0400
 ---
 Project 1 CTW Directed Readings 4999
 Using data from Facebook group create data visualization similar to ggplot2 but using Python 3